sleak-lbl/weekly-emails/items/siamcsebe.md

-### Applications for Broader Engagement Program at SIAM CSE21 Closes Friday!
+### Application Deadline for Broader Engagement Program at SIAM CSE21 Extended to Tuesday, July 7!

 Are you a student from an underrepresented and/or underprivileged background who aspires to broaden your experience in research-based professional activities?